MarkDickinson/shell_scripts/security-audit/README.txt

               (3) the 'iptables' command should be available on all servers [optional but if not installed no checking of firewall rules can be performed]
+                  Update:Jun 23 2020 - now rhel based systems running firewalld
+                  use netfilter instead of iptables (f32+/rhel8+/centos8+) 'nft' is also required but is installed by default on those servers.
               (4) 'dmidecode' and 'lshw' commands need to be installed on each server if you intent to also capture hardware information [optional but if not installed the hardware details page